 Who Invented Crop Rotation and When?

 The concept of crop rotation goes into prehistory so answering the question of who invented crop rotation and when is not easy.
-Early crop rotation methods were mentioned in Roman literature, and from the Middle Ages to the 18th Century a three year rotation was practiced by farmers including a fallow year.
+Still, a little background over the last couple of thousand years.

 By 1951 in Britain, Newman Turner was promoting an eight course crop rotation for organic farmers in his book Fertility Farming.
 Although out of print and hard to obtain you can read it online here

-For the home vegetable grower, complex rotations are hard to manage but a simple 3 course crop rotation is far better than no rotation at all.
-Better still, a four course crop rotation or even a five course crop rotation.
+For the home vegetable grower, complex rotations are hard to manage but a simple 3 course crop rotation is usually adequate.
+Sometime, a four course crop rotation or even a five course crop rotation can be used.
 Beyond this level most growers will be unable to control what’s going where.

 Some crops really sit outside of the crop rotation.
 Those in permanent beds such as rhubarb, comfrey and asparagus obviously do not need to be considered and some crops do not easily fit in like cucurbits – the cucumber family that includes pumpkins, marrows and squashes.